nesseratious/AR-Navigation/README.md

 10. Replace the default QR code texture that comes with the project with your own.

 ### Demo Level
-The pack comes with a demo level.
+The pack comes with a demo level that represents the first floor of my university with an area of 80mx60m.
+It was tested on multiple iOS devices by multiple users, the feedback showed high level of interest in the product and its usefulness.

 ### Requirements:
 - The device must support ARKit for iOS or ARCore for Android.
-- Scale of each segment must match it's real world scale with **the smallest possible error**.
+- Scale of each segment must match its real world scale with **the smallest possible error**.
 Even very small mismatches in scale will lead to big cascading increase in the error level depending on the distance traveled!

-### The system contains and is built on the following classes:
+### The system contains the following classes:

 #### ARWorldBase

 Supplementary class that is used as a root to all MapSegment classes and also stores references to them.
-Every new MapSegment must be attached to the ARWorldBase class and a reference to every MapSegment instance must be added to the MapSegments array.
+Every new MapSegment should be attached to the ARWorldBase class and a reference to every MapSegment instance should be added to the MapSegments array.

 Usage: Place it anywhere on the map.

 Public properties:

-- WorldTrueNorthAngel: Float - Stores the rotation shift of the target area relative to the true polar pole.
-You can get the rotation shift of yout target area using Google Maps and calculating angle of rotation relative to latitude(any vertical line).
+- WorldTrueNorthAngel: Float - Stores rotation shift of the target area relative to the true polar pole.
+You can get the rotation shift of yout target area using Google Maps and calculating angle of rotation relative to a latitude(any vertical line).
 The ARWorldBase class will rotate to the given angle with a short delay when the applications starts.
-The delay is needed to allow attached MapSegments and it's Room's to calculate their size and position using the provided model of the target area (Static Mesh).
+The delay is needed to allow attached MapSegments and its Rooms to calculate their size and position using the provided model of the target area (Static Mesh).
 The default value is zero.

-- MapSements: Array of MapSegment - Supplementary array that contains references to it's segments in case you need it.
+- MapSements: Array of MapSegment - Supplementary array that contains references to its segments in case you need it.

 #### MapSegment

-Class that is used to define a segments of the target area's map.
+Class that is used to define a segments of the target areas map.
 All FloatingIcon, Room or Vertex classes that are located in thos segment should be attached to it.

 Usage: Place it anywhere on the map and attach it to the ARWorldBase.